TMI! Finetuned Models Leak Private Information from their Pretraining Data: Evaluation

 \section{\attackname\ Evaluation}

-We evaluate the performance of our \attackname\ attack on image models with three downstream tasks and a finetuned version of a public, pretrained language model.
+We evaluate the performance of our \attackname\ attack on image models with two pretraining tasks and four downstream tasks and public, pretrained language models with one pretraining task and two downstream tasks.
 We evaluate the success of our attack as a function of the number of updated parameters, and we choose downstream tasks with differing similarity to the pretraining task to show how attack success depends on the relevance of the pretraining task to the downstream task.
 Additionally, we observe the success of our attack when differential privacy \cite{dwork-2006-dmns} is used in the finetuning process, which is an increasingly popular technique to maintain utility while preserving the privacy of individuals in the dataset of downstream task~\cite{yu-2022-dpllm, bu-2023-dpbiasft, abadi-2016-dpsgd, he-2022-groupwisedp, ganesh-2023-pretraining, li-2022-llmstrongdp}.

 This section presents the results of our evaluation of \attackname\ and addresses the following research questions with respect to the datasets in our experiments:

 \begin{enumerate}[label=\textnormal{(\arabic*)}] \item[\mylabel{rq:leakprivinfo}{\textbf{Q1}}:] Can finetuned models leak private information about their pretraining datasets via black-box queries? \item[\mylabel{rq:finetuning}{\textbf{Q2}}:] Does updating a model's pretrained parameters instead of freezing them prevent privacy leakage? \item[\mylabel{rq:similarity}{\textbf{Q3}}:] Does the similarity between the pretraining and downstream task affect the privacy risk of the pretraining set? \item[\mylabel{rq:languagemodels}{\textbf{Q4}}:] Can the attack be generalized to domains other than vision? \item[\mylabel{rq:publicmodels}{\textbf{Q5}}:] Is it feasible to mount our attack on finetuned models that are based on publicly hosted foundation models? \item[\mylabel{rq:privacy}{\textbf{Q6}}:] Is privacy leakage present even when a model is finetuned using differential privacy? \end{enumerate}